-I was in a pub in England one evening having a drink with an older work colleague when he stopped talking to listen to some Blues guitar music over the mumour at the bar.
+One evening, I was in a pub in England, having a beer with an older work colleague, when he stopped talking to listen to some Blues guitar music.
 “Muddy,” he told me.
 “Muddy?”
 I asked, confused.
 “Muddy Waters, haven’t heard you of him?
 I thought you were learning the guitar?”
-The very next day I bought a copy of Chicago Blues and started learning the Blues.
+The very next day, I bought a copy of Chicago Blues and started learning the Blues.

 Well, I wish I was a catfish.

-It’s been fun stretching my writing muscles, waxing on about my favourite albums.
-But what’s made it even more enjoyable, is listening to them while writing this post!
+It’s been fun stretching my writing muscles, waxing on about my favourite albums in part 1.
+But what’s made it even more enjoyable is listening to them while writing this post!

 © 2018 Robert Fairhead